Bayesian nonparametric mean residual life regression: Dependent DP mixture model for MRL regression

-In this section, we construct two sets of populations from which to sample from.
-The first set of populations is were constructed using a mixture of Weibull distributions that shared the same set of locations, but having different weights.
-Given that model (7) has DDP prior has the same construction, we would expect the model perform well under this situation.
-The populations for the first simulation is shown in the left panel in Figure \ref{fig:DDPMMsimpop}.
-The panel shows how the two populations look similar having modes at the same locations, just differing prevalences for each mode.
-The second set of populations is also constructed using a mixture of Weibull distributions, however, this time we use different weights as well as locations.
-The intention is to test the model's inferential ability for populations that have quite different features.
-Figure \ref{fig:DDPMMsimpop} shows the density populations of the second simulation in the right panel.
-The second population exhibits a single mode in between the two modes of the first population.
-The panel indicates the that the two densities are quite dissimilar.
+The first simulation scenario involves distributions defined by mixtures of Weibull distributions with the same atoms and different weights.
+We expect the DDP mixture model to perform well under this scenario since the truth shares the same structure as the DDP prior model.
+The true density, survival, and MRL functions are shown in Figure \ref{fig:DDPMMsim1fun}.
+Note that the two groups have bimodal densities with modes at essentially the same locations, but with differing prevalence.
+The second scenario is also based on mixtures of Weibull distributions, but, in this case, with different weights and atoms.
+The intention is to test the model's inferential ability for distributions with quite different features.
+In particular, the second group density exhibits a single mode in between the two modes of the first group density; see Figure \ref{fig:DDPMsim2post} for the true density, survival, and MRL functions.